 Drivers must proceed directly on their route when their shift begins in the morning (the beginning of the first trip of a route) and directly to the storage facility when their shift ends (the end of the last trip of a route).
 Use of any LRGVDC - Valley Metro vehicle for any personal business while driving to/from the start location or to/from the end location, or at any other time while on duty, will result in immediate disciplinary action.
-Employees are not allowed to take LRGVDC's - Valley Metro vehicles home.
+Employees are not allowed to take LRGVDC's - Valley Metro vehicles home unless authorized by Valley Metro management.